tenzir/tenzir/web/docs/operators/transformations/flatten.md

 }
 ```

-Nested lists inside records inside nested lists will also be flattened.For
+Lists nested in records that are nested in lists will also be flattened.
+For
 example, the record

 ```json